isharadh2002/HabitBuddy/README.md

 ### Prerequisites

-- Node.js (v18 or above)
+- Node.js (v18 or higher)
 - npm
-- Android Studio / Xcode for running on emulator or device
+- Android Studio / Xcode for emulator or physical device for testing

 ### Installation